 You can color clear rhinestones with Copic markers.
 Instantly, you have any color gem you need!
 Love that.
 And this set of clear rhinestones from Stampin Up!, again, like the pearls, has a ton of every size.

 Probably the only other thing I use consistently is Ranger Stickles Glitter Glue.
 So clean and easy.

 There’s nothing cool about this category, so it’s last, lol!
 I use my ATG gun for adhering big items, like full size card panels.
 For small things, thin things, and string, I use the Stampin’ Up!
 Two-Way Glue Pen.
 This glue pen is so easy and it sticks fast – no waiting and holding.

 For popping up card pieces like flowers and little animals, I use Stampin’ Up!
 Dimensionals.
 And for super-stick, I use mini glue dots.
 You can roll them into a ball or into a snake – and it ain’t coming off.
 You’ll find them under every butterfly I put on my cards.

 Okay, I think that covers it.
 Wow, that’s a lot of stuff!
 Questions?
-See the Ask Me! page.
+Feel free to email me.